 Liam's Story

 Liam joined Watsi on July 27th, 2015.
-Seven years ago, Liam joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Liam's most recent donation supported Andy, a 2-year-old boy from Kenya, to fund fracture repair surgery so he can use his arm.
+Eight years ago, Liam joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Liam's most recent donation supported Valentina, a 3-year-old toddler from Bolivia, to fund heart surgery.

 Impact